 Modules on London’s museum and gallery collections and the politics of display, inclusion and exclusion in the art world and market, and the impact of digital technologies on contemporary art.

-Professional experience gained through a choice of the Professional Placement, Curator Academy, or Creative Business Accelerator modules.
+Professional development gained through a choice of the Curator Academy or Creative Business Accelerator modules.